Fujifilm X-T1 Comparison Review

 The Fujifilm X-T1 is a mirrorless interchangeable lens camera that was officially introduced in January 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

 Is the Fujifilm X-T1 a good camera?
-The X-T1 has a Camera Elo of 2150.
-This rating puts the X-T1 among the top 50 percent of all mirrorless interchangeable lens cameras.
+The X-T1 has a Camera Elo of 2133.
+This rating puts the X-T1 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the X-T1 ranks among the top 40 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|